britishdan/greeting-tdd-tutorial/README.md

 }

 ```
 Run the tests and see that they pass.
+Notice that the `SystemTimeClock` class is not tested.
+This is ok since we consider the `java.util` library to be well tested.
+But none the less, as with any integration, we will have to check that it works well when we deploy it to production.

+You might be a little worried about the edge cases of the nap time in the `Greeter` class, so let's add some unit tests with a mock clock to feel more secure.
+This is our core logic after all.

 ##### Summary
-1. TDD makes us think about the design of our system and hence it is said that TDD drives the design.
+1. Perhaps the most important note about TDD, is that makes us think about the design of our system and hence it is said that TDD drives the design.